AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

--   Provides predictable and consistent ultra-high performance and reduces virtualization overheads based on the third-generation X-Dragon architecture. g6e improves storage performance, network performance, and computing stability by an order of magnitude through fast path acceleration of X-Dragon chips.
+-   Provides predictable and consistent ultra-high performance and reduces virtualization overheads based on the third-generation SHENLONG architecture. g6e improves storage performance, network performance, and computing stability by an order of magnitude through fast path acceleration of SHENLONG chips.
 -   Supports I/O optimization.
 -   Supports ESSDs only.
 -   Provides high network and storage I/O performance based on large computing capacity.